 Injuries not requiring attendance at the hospital

-If you are in an accident were you are injured, but your injuries do not require immediate treatment from emergency services and an ambulance, it is important to go to see your doctor as soon as possible, preferably the same day as the accident.
+If you are in an accident where you are injured, but your injuries do not require immediate treatment from emergency services and an ambulance, it is important to go to see your doctor as soon as possible, preferably the same day as the accident.
 If you cannot get in to see your regular family physician or if you do not have a regular family physician then you should attend a walk-in clinic to get assessed.

 Your doctor may provide a number of recommendations including attending at the hospital to have x-rays taken, physiotherapy, and pain medication.